Uberspace/lab/source/guide_ethercalc.rst

 Fixing Path Issue
 ^^^^^^^^^^^^^^^^^
-.. note:: At the time of creating this guide there is an issue_ of EtherCalc trying to access the Nodemule `Socialcalc` in an outdatet directory.
-You **can** skip this step, but if you ran into issues i recommend to set the following symlink to fix it:
+.. note:: At the time of creating this guide there is an issue_ of EtherCalc trying to access the Nodemule `Socialcalc` in an outdated directory.
+You **can** skip this step, but if you ran into issues, set the following symlink to fix it:

 ::